SharePoint/sp-dev-docs/docs/solution-guidance/multigeo-sites-provisioning.md

 }
 ```

->**Note:**
+> [!NOTE]
->If you want to learn more about the needed permissions and how to configure your applications then please checkout the [Setting up the Multi-Geo sample applications](multigeo-sampleapplicationsetup.md) article.
+> If you want to learn more about the needed permissions and how to configure your applications then please checkout the [Setting up the Multi-Geo sample applications](multigeo-sampleapplicationsetup.md) article.

 ## Resources
 Below list of resources are useful when you're learning more about working with sites: